ACCOUNTANTS IN ST IVES

 All businesses will be required to file quarterly reports from 1st April 2020 at the earliest.
 This has yet to be confirmed.

 At this time there will be no free software for MTD for VAT.
-We have partnered with quickbooks to ensure we get our clients the best rates for the software required.
+We are working with Quickbooks to ensure we get our clients the best rates for the software required.
 We have also completed the relevant training for other software providers such at Xero to ensure we can provide the best solution for the client.

 Individuals and landlords with a turnover greater than £10,000 will fall into the governments MTD from 1st April 2020 at the earliest.
 Much like the non VAT registered businesses this has yet to be confirmed by HMRC.